cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m5_o1_borders/walkthrough.md

 ## Radius
 Use the `r_` parameter to set a bordered radius.

 For this objective, add the `r_` parameter to the c_scale parameter and separate them with commas.
+For example, to set a radius of size 50px, use `r_50`.
+If you want to use to the maximum radius, rather than put a number, use `r_max` instead.

 Example:
 ~~~text